Alex Fontana (Canadian football)

-Alex Fontana (born May 1, 1995) is a professional Canadian football offensive lineman for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Alex Fontana (born May 1, 1995) is a Canadian former professional football offensive lineman who played for the Ottawa Redblacks and Hamilton Tiger-Cats of the Canadian Football League (CFL).

 College career

 Fontana played college football for the New Mexico Military Institute Broncos in 2014 and 2015 and transferred to the University of Houston to play for the Cougars in 2016.
 He did not play in 2017 due to a foot injury and transferred to the University of Kansas to play for the Jayhawks in 2018 as a graduate transfer.

 Professional career

 Ottawa Redblacks

-Fontana was drafted by the Ottawa Redblacks in the first round with the seventh overall pick in the 2019 CFL Draft and signed with the team on May 18, 2019.
+Fontana was drafted by the Ottawa Redblacks in the first round with the seventh overall pick in the 2019 CFL draft and signed with the team on May 18, 2019.
 He made his professional debut on June 15, 2019, against the Calgary Stampeders, and played in all 18 regular season games in 2019.
 With the cancellation of the 2020 CFL season, he did not play in 2020 and also decided not to play in 2021 as he was placed on the Redblacks' suspended list on July 9, 2021.
 He became a free agent upon the expiry of his contract on February 8, 2022.